 How Marie Kondo Treated People Differently After This Advice On Success

-Marie Kondo, queen of thoughtful tidying, has rocketed to fame with two books (and an upcoming one about the workplace!) and her Netflix show, “Tidying Up with Marie Kondo.”
-But even domestic goddesses slip sometimes, and she admitted to Inc. that she wasn’t always so thoughtful.
+Marie Kondo, queen of thoughtful tidying, has rocketed to fame with three books (and an upcoming one about the workplace!) and her Netflix show, “Tidying Up with Marie Kondo.”
+But even the queen of organization slips up sometimes, and she admitted to Inc. that she hasn’t always been so thoughtful.

-In the wake of success following the publication of her first book, unexpected advice from her father made her more mindful and changed her relationship with success to this day.
+In the wake of success following the publication of her first book, unexpected advice from her father made her more mindful and changed her relationship with success.

-In 2015, Kondo was named one of TIME magazine’s 100 Most Influential People, and a Japanese television station interviewed her father about his thoughts on her making the list.
+In 2015, Kondo was named one of TIME magazine’s 100 Most Influential People, and a Japanese television station interviewed her father about his thoughts on her rise to fame.
 He told the cameras, “When you receive recognition from others for what you’ve accomplished, it is a reflection not only of your own efforts but also those of the people who have supported you along the way.”

 All About The Gratitude